Hogdan/JavaMod2Maze/README.md

+# Phase 2
+I didn’t quite know which direction to take this project in Phase 2 because I was stuck with the movie Cube in my head.
+So originally, I was going to have mostly indistinguishable rooms in a large cube, many filled with hidden death traps that could be sprung by throwing a shoe.
+This is why the rooms are named by color and shoes are the only loot.
+Lives were originally survivors, like the movie some rooms would have other people who would join you and soak up traps if you were out of shoes.
+I couldn’t make it very fun to play though and I didn’t want to bother making 25+ rooms and setting all the connections to other rooms.
+Instead, I experimented with other features such as the implementation of a go back command (which was removed) and a lock on the exit which is opened by an interaction in a different room.
+I feel most proud of the riddle maze section the player must traverse to unlock the exit.
+I got a big eureka-moment once I realized the rooms could break the laws of Euclidean geometry and didn’t have to have logical connections.

 # Phase 1
 Copilot was unable to write me a working program on its own so phase 1 is not entirely AI generated this time.
 It took a little while to get used to all the separate files and general structure of the program, but I got a simple working prototype that met most of the requirements in the readme.